MarkOoi1/macromonitor/README.md

 * Custom built Twitter profile scraper using node-cron to collect the latest news
 * IG Markets API for a live data feed, trade execution
 * Express-ejs for the template engine
-* NodeJS for backend functionality that can serve multiple frontends (Reach, ejs)
+* NodeJS / Mongo for backend functionality

+TODO:
+* Inefficiencies with the code is assigning vars to all templates when logged in.
+Like Smarty, there should be a way to specify which bit of content has specific vars assigned to it.
+Might be a disadvantage of using EJS.

 ### Version: 0.0.1